Introduction to Environmental Sciences

 Political Ecology: Culture, Politics, and Environmental Change

 This course examines various interpretations of political ecology, outlining the crucial theoretical and methodological problems in the field.
 Emphasis will be placed on the interpretation that views political ecology as an analytical tool that seeks both to unravel the political and cultural forces at work in environmental change and to provide for a more comprehensive understanding of how global and local environmental issues relate to each other.
-Prerequisite: ES 140/PSC 140, ANT 107, or permission of instructor.
-(ANT 107 no longer a required prereq beginning Fall 2015) Variable semesters.
-Department.
+Prerequisite: ES 140 or permission of instructor.
+Spring semester.
+Billo.

 (3 Cr.)
 (LER-ENV)